Chart Color Schemes

 Pearsall was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Pearsall had a higher cultural diversity than most local markets, with 21.6% of its residents speaking a language other than English at home and 37.4% born overseas.
-Christianity was the predominant religion in Pearsall, accounting for 46.1% of the population.
-However, Hinduism showed the most significant overrepresentation, comprising 5.8% of Pearsall's population compared to 2.6% across Greater Perth.
+Pearsall's population, as per the Australian Bureau of Statistics Census 2016 data, is more linguistically diverse than most local markets, with 21.6% speaking a language other than English at home and 37.4% born overseas.
+Christianity is the predominant religion in Pearsall, accounting for 46.1% of its population.
+Notably, Hinduism is overrepresented compared to Greater Perth, comprising 5.8% versus 2.6%.

 Frequently Asked Questions - Diversity